 In 1928, The Londonderry Sentinel reported that Averil became the first Irish woman barrister to appear before the Privy Council in London.
 She was also the first woman to appear in the Supreme Court of Ireland and the Court of Criminal Appeal in Ireland.
 Alongside her work at the bar, she was a keen breeder of cairn terriers, naming her home “The Brehon Kennel”.

 Averil remained in practice until she retired in 1969.
-She died on the 11th February 1979, aged 86, and is buried in Greystones, County Wicklow, alongside her twin brother William.
+She died on the 11th February 1979, aged 86.
 A portrait of her hangs in the Law Library of Ireland, and a lectureship in the Law School of Trinity College is named after her.

 Liz Goldthorpe – From Presentation to Pioneer – Averil Deverell and Dublin Castle

 Liz Goldthorpe, “First Woman to Practise as a Barrister in Ireland and the (then) United Kingdom, Averil Deverell, 1921”, E. Rackley & R. Auchmuty (eds.)
 Women’s Legal Landmarks

 King’s Inn Library, ‘The Averil Deverell Exhibition’, 23 April 2018

 C. Kenny, ‘Trove belonging to Averil Deverell, Ireland’s first female barrister, is saved’, The Irish Times, 20 January 2018